 Below is some brief information about some of the problems clients can encounter when applying for or residing in shelter.
 If you require additional assistance or your shelter problem is not listed below, please come in to speak with an advocate in the Crisis Intervention Program.

-I have slept on the floor or a chair while in the shelter, or have been bused in after midnight.
+I have slept on the floor or a chair while in the shelter, or have been bused in after midnight, or been bused/transferred to a shelter with no available bed.

 If you have experienced one of these situations while in a shelter, we want to know!